pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

-Remove the plugin or theme from the site if it is not being used, or revert the plugin or theme to the original name.
+Remove the plugin, theme, or module from the site if it is not being used.
+You can also revert the plugin, theme, or module to the original name.

-Alternatively, you can add the plugin or theme to the **Excluded Updates** list in Autopilot settings.
+Alternatively, you can add the plugin, theme, or module to the **Excluded Updates** list in Autopilot settings.

 </Accordion>